Thanksgiving drinks for the whole family

 Drinking any type warm tea will help you with digestion, but these herbal teas are specially known for being gentle to the belly:

-To learn more about the properties of each one and how to prepare them correctly, see Best herbal teas for digestion after dinner.
+To learn more about the properties of each one and how to prepare them correctly, you can read our list of Best herbal teas for digestion after dinner.

 However, if you one of those persons who can drink caffeine just before going to bed without any problems, some other teas that may make you feel better after a copious meal are: